prismelabs/prismeanalytics.com/docs/versioned_docs/version-0.18/guides/setup-tracking-script.md

 :::

+If you want to detect `404 Not Found`, `500 Internal Server Error` or any other error, adds `data-status` attribute to Prisme `<script>` tag on the corresponding page.

 ## Step 2: Add noscript tag (optional)

 If you website can works without javascript and you wants to track visitors with